ritika4554244/POTATO-Take-Home-Task/README.md

 ```

 ## 📝 Explanation of Important Files
-- **`app.py`**: The main application script that sets up the Flask server and handles querying of the dataset.
+- **app.py**: The main application script that sets up the Flask server and handles querying of the dataset.
-- **`Dockerfile`**: A configuration file that helps you run the project in a Docker container for easier setup.
+- **Dockerfile**: A configuration file that helps you run the project in a Docker container for easier setup.
-- **`templates/home.html`**: A basic HTML page that allows users to search for a term via a form.
+- **templates/home.html**: A basic HTML page that allows users to search for a term via a form.
+- **dataset/**: Contains the datasets used in the project:
+  - `cleaned.tsv`: The cleaned version of the dataset with ETL processes applied, ready for querying.
+  - `twitter.tsv`: The original raw dataset used for analysis.

 ## 🚀 Setup Instructions